eu-cdse/documentation/README.md

 Branches:
 quartov2: main branch for the next release
 main: current main, for immediate fixes to documentation
+preview: branch for previewing quarto rendering of pull requests

 # Guidelines for editors